General

 Importance of Studying Philippine History: 1.
 Through Philippine History, we’ve learned and observed the beginning and development of our country.
 We’ve learned how to fight, defend ourselves and protect our teritory from colonizers.

-READ ALSO: What are non-linear classifiers?
+READ ALSO: What are the eight gluon colors?

 What are the important events in Philippine history?